discord-openapi-clients/go/README.md

-# Go API client for openapi
+# Go API client for discord

 Preview of the Discord v10 HTTP API specification.
 See https://discord.com/developers/docs for more details.